-Like most lakes in Alberta, Wolf Lake is well buffered from acidification; its pH of 8.6 is well above that of pure water (i.e., pH 7).
-Bicarbonate, calcium, magnesium, and sodium are the dominant ions in Wolf Lake (Appendix 1).
+Like most lakes in Alberta, Wolf Lake is well buffered from acidification.
+Lake pH = 8.4 is well above that of pure water (i.e., pH 7).
+Dominant ions include bicarbonate, calcium, magnesium, and sodium (Table 1).
 The concentrations of most ions and nutrients remained constant since the 1980s, indicating no change in hydrology.
-Major nutrients (P, N) and water clarity have not changed much, likely because the watershed remains mostly pristine.
-In general, there is a lack of water quality information for Wolf Lake.
+Major nutrients (P, N)